cgnicholls/cgnicholls.github.io/_posts/2016-10-08-reinforcement-learning-qlearning.markdown

         all_rewards.append(t)
 ~~~~

 Still inside the main (over episodes) for-loop, we now get to the training part.
 We don't train until we've collected a good few transitions though (another hyperparameter to tune!).
+Once we have, we sample `batch_size` of the transitions and compute the `next_qs` for each one.
+For this, we just run the target network with the `next_states`, take the maximum over the actions (for each one), and then scale with the discount factor and whether or not the frame was terminal.

 ~~~~python
         # Only train if we have enough transitions